Particular/docs.particular.net/servicepulse/intro-endpoints-heartbeats.md

 An NServiceBus endpoint can be set for monitoring by ServicePulse or can remain unmonitored.
 See [How to configure endpoints for monitoring by ServicePulse](/servicepulse/how-to-configure-endpoints-for-monitoring.md) for detailed instructions on preparing an endpoint for monitoring by ServicePulse.

-It is recommended that you configure all the endpoints for monitoring by ServicePulse.
+It is recommended that you configure all your endpoints for monitoring by ServicePulse.
 Once configured, the endpoint appears in the ServicePulse Configuration page.

 ![ServicePulse Configuration page](images/sp-configuration-page.png)